-While there are many variations of churn, churn is always a measure of attrition or loss, and it can be lost customers, contracts, MRR, GAAP revenue, contract value, or bookings.
-Churn is most frequently expressed as a rate or ratio (churn rate of 12%), but churn can also be discussed as a whole number ("churned 10K of MRR" or "churned 2 customers").
+While there are many variations of churn, churn is always a measure of attrition or loss.
+It can measure lost customers, contracts, MRR, GAAP revenue, contract value or bookings.

 Churn is typically expressed as a rate or a ratio (churn rate of 12 percent) but can also be expressed as a whole number (churned 10K of MRR or churned two customers).
 When discussed as a rate, churn is the inverse of your renewal rate.
 An 80 percent renewal rate is the equivalent of a 20 percent churn rate.

 A single churn number is suitable for discussions with analysts, reporters, peers and other interested, non-operational audiences.
 However, to better inform key business decision-makers in product or service pricing, planning, packaging and marketing (among others), users employ a variety of more sophisticated churn metrics to help them understand the true performance of their organization and relative to their peers.

 Users should define clear terms for each relevant churn metric and measure them consistently from period to period.
 Again, this requires well-defined and agreed upon definitions and metrics for churn measurement.
 Product management should look for potentially dramatic different churn numbers by cohorts and dimensions such as these: